TaiyoMatsumoto/VoltronicAxpertSolarMonitorBMS/README.md

 8) raspberry PI 3 with USB/RS485 converter
 9) 3V Module Board Shield with Optocoupler Relay connected to PORT 26 of RPI 3 (not visible)

-The switching relay (7) connects distribution grid to AC input of off-grid inverter only in case all conditions are met:
+The switching relay (7) connects distribution grid to AC input of off-grid inverter in case RPI4 is not pingable or all following conditions are met:
 - public grid parameters are in nominal values (controlled by 3 & 4)
 - battery bank is discharging and voltage of LiFePO4 battery bank is lower than 51.2V for at least 4 minutes (controlled by 8 & 9)